 - a.
 Development of a suitable MIS software for the scheme - b.
 Hiring of manpower, with appropriate skills, on short term contract, for operating the MIS - c.
-Provision of computer facilities, where absolutely necessary, with internet connectivity v.
-Evaluation vi.
+Provision of computer facilities, where absolutely necessary, with internet connectivity iii.Evaluation iv.
 State and National-level Awards for Best Performing Villages